 1. Albacore Tuna is Low in Mercury

 The line caught albacore we process are young fish between 10 - 30 pounds, which means they don't have high quantities of mercury found in larger and older tuna.
 Mercury tends to increase in large predatory fish as the fish ages and grows.
 The Oregon Albacore Commission has numerous resources detailing the health benefits of albacore tuna.

 2. Full of Healthy Fats

 High in protein, omega-3 fatty acids, vitamin D, and selenium, Albacore tuna makes a great addition to a healthy diet.
-We use fresh caught Pacific Ocean albacore tuna for our canned tuna and we also offer canned smoked tuna, which puts a savory spin on the classic tuna casserole recipe.
+We use freshly caught Pacific Ocean albacore tuna for our Oregon canned tuna, and we also offer canned smoked tuna, which puts a savory spin on the classic tuna casserole recipe.

 3. Line Caught